If you were referred to this web page by your search engine, find keywords selected

 Desert Jet Turner was published.
 "Silent Knights" reveals that lapses in accident report

-quality extend well beyond the confines of the USAF ADS, and have prevailed for 20 years.
+quality extend well beyond the confines of the USAF, and have prevailed for 20 years.
 The book's

 PLACING BLAME AT ANY COST by Mark Thompson